Matomo

 The Affordability Factor

 One of the most appealing aspects of a $250K term life insurance policy is its affordability.
-The premiums will be lower compared to whole life insurance, making it an ideal option for most budgets.
-The cost, however, will vary based on factors like age, health, lifestyle, and the term length chosen.
+Premiums are lower compared to whole life insurance, making it ideal for most budgets.
+The cost, however, will vary based on factors like age, health, lifestyle, and the chosen term length.

-Here is where the sticker shock comes in.
-When comparing the costs of a whole life policy to a term policy, the term will always be the cheapest option.
-The reason whole life insurance costs more than term is because it is permanent and builds cash value.
-The cash value can be used as your own bank.
-The cash value in your whole life policy can be used as collateral to borrow funds from the life insurance company.
-While you have borrowed funds from the insurance company, your cash value continues to grow on a guaranteed basis and has the opportunity to receive dividends.
+When comparing costs, a term policy will always be the cheaper option.
+Whole life insurance costs more because it is permanent and builds cash value, which can be used as your own bank.
+The cash value in your whole life policy can be used as collateral to borrow funds from the insurance company.
+While you have borrowed funds, your cash value continues to grow on a guaranteed basis and may receive dividends.

 $250k Life Insurance Policy Rates